nccgroup/Cyber-Defence/Technical Notes/Sakula/Source/Sakula technical note 1.1.md

 7c90e514 c3              ret
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For an unknown reason there is an initial break for `C:\WINDOWS\system32\msi.dll` but the load fails (`eax` is null, no valid handle is returned).
-Analysis with Process Monitor also shows the attempted load from `system32` when the executable is not running under a debugger, explanations for why this happens are welcomed (note: this happens before the call to `LoadLibrary`).
+There is an initial break for `C:\WINDOWS\system32\msi.dll` but the load fails (`eax` is null, no valid handle is returned).
+This occurs because of the code in `sub_402510` in the Kaspersky installer that loads `msi.dll` and obtains the version number using `DllGetVersion` (note: this first call is safe because `msi.dll` is appended to the result of `GetSystemDirectoryA`).

 The second exception is for the planted malicious DLL and `LoadLibrary` returns a handle address of `0012fb68` in `eax`.
+In this case the load is unsafe because there is no explicit path, therefore the planted version from the application directory is used.

 ### Verifying the module has loaded